Johanna Konta: 2021: Nottingham title, struggles with form, rankings drop, retirement

 At the Gippsland Trophy in Melbourne, Konta won her first match of the year against Bernarda Pera, before losing to Irina-Camelia Begu.
-Australian Open, Konta retired from her first-round match against Kaja Juvan with an abdominal injury.
-She lost in the first round to Shelby Rogers in Adelaide, second round to Petra Kvitová in Miami, second round to Anastasija Sevastova in Madrid, and first round to Jeļena Ostapenko in Rome.
+At the Australian Open, Konta retired from her first-round match against Kaja Juvan with an abdominal injury.
+She lost in the first round to Shelby Rogers in Adelaide, third round to Petra Kvitová in Miami, second round to Anastasija Sevastova in Madrid, and first round to Jeļena Ostapenko in Rome.
 Konta lost in the first round of the French Open to Sorana Cîrstea.

 She won her first title in four years at the Nottingham Open on grass beating Lesley Pattinama Kerkhove, Kateryna Kozlova, Alison Van Uytvanck, and Nina Stojanović to reach the final in which she beat Zhang Shuai in under an hour.

 Konta had to withdraw from Wimbledon because one of her team tested positive for COVID-19, forcing her to endure a quarantine.

 At the Canadian Open in Montreal, Konta defeated Zhang Shuai in the first round, following her retirement in the second set.
 She then played third seed Elina Svitolina, and Konta claimed her first win against Svitolina after losing their first five matches.
-In the third round, Konta was forced to withdraw against Coco Gauff.
+In the third round, Konta was forced to withdraw before her third round match against Coco Gauff due to a left knee injury.

 Next, she played in Cincinnati but lost in the first round to Karolína Muchová, in three sets.
-She withdrew from the US Open, and she did not play another match for the rest of the season.
-Her ranking had dropped to No. 82 in October 2021, and, after residual points from the 2019 season were dropped, her ranking fell to No. 113 in the world by 29 November 2021, her lowest ranking since August 2015.
+She withdrew from the US Open because of an injury to her left thigh, and she did not play another match for the rest of the season.
+Her ranking fell to No. 113 in the world by 29 November 2021, her lowest placing since August 2015.

 On 1 December 2021, Konta announced her retirement from professional tennis, suffering from a long-term right knee injury.